oinanoanalysis/h5oina/H5OINAFile.md

 Window Integral | | Contains one dataset for each element and X-ray line analysed (e.g. Al Ka1).
 Each value (stored as H5T_NATIVE_FLOAT) corresponds to the integral of the raw X-ray counts over an energy window divided by the live time.
 The units are counts per second.
 Peak Area | | Contains one dataset for each element and X-ray line analysed (e.g. Al K series).
 Each value (stored as H5T_NATIVE_FLOAT) corresponds to the fitted peak area divided by the live time.
 The units are counts per second.
 Composition | | Contains one dataset for each element analysed (e.g. Al).
 Each value (stored as H5T_NATIVE_FLOAT) corresponds to the concentration, expressed in wt%.
+Composition Sigma | | Contains one dataset for each element analysed (e.g. Al).
+Each value (stored as H5T_NATIVE_FLOAT) corresponds to the uncertainty on the concentration (1-sigma), expressed in wt%. <br>:label: New in version 5.0
+Apparent Concentration | | Contains one dataset for each element analysed (e.g. Al).
+Each value (stored as H5T_NATIVE_FLOAT) corresponds to the first estimate of the concentration of an element before any matrix corrections are calculated and applied, expressed in wt%.
+The apparent concentration is defined as (intensity sample) / (intensity standard) * (wt.% standard). <br>:label: New in version 5.0
+K Ratio | | Contains one dataset for each element analysed (e.g. Al).
+Each value (stored as H5T_NATIVE_FLOAT) corresponds to the k-ratio, defined as (intensity sample) / (intensity standard). <br>:label: New in version 5.0

-Each dataset in the Window Integral and Peak Area groups has the following attributes.
+Each dataset in the Window Integral and Peak Area groups have the following attributes.

 **Attribute Name** | **Mandatory** | **HDF5 Type** | **Dimension (row, column)** | **Comment**
 --- | --- | --- | --- | ---